 Ironically, in years to come Iron Maiden would be hailed as spearheading the New Wave Of British Heavy Metal (NWOBHM), a style unique in the world of metal because of its obvious punk influences.

-The second Maiden album, Killers, offered little more than consolidation and Paul Di'anno and Iron Maiden parted company in 1981, with Bruce Dickinson (ex-Samson) replacing him on vocals.
+The second Maiden album, Killers (1981), offered little more than consolidation and Paul Di’Anno and Iron Maiden parted company with Bruce Dickinson (ex-Samson) replacing him on vocals.

-The band's first album with Dickinson, The Number Of The Beat (1982), knocked Barbra Streisand off the top of the UK charts and provided the band with their first hit single, Run To The Hills.
+The band’s first album with Dickinson, The Number Of The Beast (1982), debuted at #1 – it knocked Barbra Streisand off the top of the UK charts – and provided the band with their first hit single, Run To The Hills.

 Iron Maiden – and their gruesome mascot Eddie (depicted on the cover of their albums) hit enormous commercial success.